anandpdoshi/anandpdoshi.github.io/blog/_posts/2012-06-16-the-sun-and-the-rain.md

 ---
 layout: post
 title: The Sun And The Rain
+excerpt: I experienced one of the most beautiful sights of nature on my way back to Mumbai
 ---

 Yesterday, I experienced one of the most beautiful sights of nature on my way back to Mumbai from Pune.